shounak77/real-time-project/README.md

 # Real-time-project
-This repo contians code used for Real Time Project in HIS FRA-UAS
+This repo contains code used for Real Time Project in HIS FRA-UAS.

 ## About the project